hellmarbecker/blog/_drafts/druid-data-cookbook-counting-unique-visitors-for-overlapping-segments.markdown

 ### Set Operations

-We can use this capability of filtering in the aggregator to finally answer the questions from above.
+We can use this capability of filtering in the aggregator, together with _set operations_, to finally answer the questions from above.

 How many users watched both episodes of _Bridgerton?_ Use `THETA_SKETCH_INTERSECT` to compute the unique count of the intersection of two (or more) segments: